mini-full/zju-welcome/README.md

 # zju-welcome

 Brief guides for ZJU freshmen.
-Under construction.
+The page is currently under construction.

 <!-- ## Star History